 - - -

 Things are changing daily, and tech companies need to be on their toes to ensure that their message remains relevant and appropriate.
-Even though the intensity of the crisis may lessen in the future, companies should revisit how they addressed the crisis management challenge and improve and update their strategy to remain prepared.
+Even though the intensity of the crisis may lessen in the future, companies should revisit how they addressed the crisis management challenge to improve and update their strategy to remain prepared.